TommyPKeane/learning-rust/ml-libtorch/README.md

 The subsections here provide details on each `crate` (Rust package) setup in this directory of examples related to `libtorch` by using `tch-rs` (`cargo add tch`) for Rust programming of Machine Learning algorithms.

+Note that these examples are setup using the following commands:

+- `cargo new DIRECTORYNAME`
+- `cargo add --features python,cpython tch`

 ### `example-computationalgraph`

 This is an example based on the article and code from these links (minimal edits made):